 I will start with Romania as one of the cheapest countries in Europe because Romania is my home country.
 And it’s where you will have the most fun, guaranteed.

 Romania has breathtaking landscapes, mountains you can hike, lovely seaside resorts and charming countryside villages.

-Accommodation in Bucharest, the capital of Romania, vary from 15 Eur to 200 Eur for some of the most fancy hotels.
+Accommodation in Bucharest, the capital of Romania, vary from 15 Eur to 200 Eur for some of the fanciest hotels.
 An average room, centrally located in Bucharest will cost you around 35 Eur per night.
 You can find even cheaper accommodation if you want to stay in hostels.

 Although it is different when you speak the local language and you understand the culture, I can assure you that Romania will feel like a second home.

 Also, after travelling to over 35 countries worldwide, I have to mention that Romania is one of the safest countries.

 What not to miss in Romania?

 - Bucharest (here’s a list of amazing places to see in Bucharest)